SUNET/cnaas-nms/docs/reporef/index.rst

   String can be a model number, a platform or "default".
 If matching model is found, that wait time will be used, otherwise if matching platform is found that wait time will be used, otherwise default wait time will be used.
+- system_access_lists: List of system access-lists that should be generated and passed to templates.

 Example of base_system.yml
 ^^^^^^^^^^^^^^^^^^^^^^^^^^